Next Page

 1620 Intake Supervisors

-Intake supervisors manage units of between nine and 12 intake specialists.
-Each intake supervisor does the following:
+Intake supervisors manage units of intake specialists.
+Each intake supervisor does as follows:

-• Provides feedback to staff regarding his or her performance for each report or call reviewed.
+• Provides feedback to intake specialists regarding his or her performance for each report or call reviewed.
 Each intake supervisor is required to review a percentage of reports completed and monitor calls for quality assurance.

 • Conducts monthly unit meetings.